Yandex Cloud

 Note

 You cannot cancel jobs with the ERROR, DONE, or CANCELLED status.
-To find out a job's status, retrieve a list of jobs in the cluster.
+To find out the job status, get the list of jobs in the cluster.

 Management console